 Every year, new research groups commence at the Academy, which are engaged in the exchange of knowledge between education and the professional field.
 The current research group is named Tabula Scripta, headed by Floris Alkemade, Michiel van Iersel and Jarrik Ouburg.

-The Academy offers a minor in Architecture and a Building technique course (cursus Bouwtechniek) for students that want to do the master in Architecture.
+The Academy offers a minor in Architecture and a pre-master in Architecture & Technology for students that want to follow the master in Architecture.